2019 Rugby World Cup: Sonny Bill Williams speaks out after Instagram removes prayer photo before All Blacks match

-Sonny Bill Williams has spoken out after Instagram removed a photo he had posted on the social media site.
+A social media conundrum has reportedly been solved after Sonny Bill Williams spoke out about one of his Instagram photo's being removed from the social media site.

-Williams, who is a devout muslim along with All Black teammate Ofa Tuungafasi, claims that Instagram removed a photo of the duo praying before the All Blacks' match against the Springboks in Yokohama because it was reported by a "third party".
+Williams, who is a devout Muslim along with All Black teammate Ofa Tuungafasi, claimed that Instagram removed a photo of the duo praying before the All Blacks' match against the Springboks in Yokohama because it was reported by a "third party".

 The All Black midfielder took to Twitter and Instagram to question why the "simple picture" was taken down by the social media giant.